brandur/org/drafts/antipatterns.md

 end
 ```

-A simple middleware is then inserted into the app which makes sure that all context that was added to the store is cleared between requests:
+Middleware is then used in an app which makes sure that all context that was added to the store is cleared between requests:

 ``` ruby
 class Middleware::RequestStore